-In addition to all the usual camp things, please be sure to pack a comfortable face mask for your child.
+Please be sure to pack a comfortable face mask for your child.
 The face mask must be either changed or washed every day.
 A backup mask in his or her backpack would also be handy if the first one gets lost or sweaty.
 If your child needs a new face mask, we will provide a disposable one for the day.

 If possible, we recommend packing a personal-size tube of sanitizing gel.

-- Each site will have either an outside or an inside drop off procedure, depending on the facility
+● Our sites will have either an outside or an inside drop off procedure, depending on the facility

-- For inside drop-off, we will ask you to park and follow the signs for the check-in area.
+○ For inside drop-off, we will ask you to park and follow the signs for the check-in area.
 Once there, you will be directed by the staff.
 Please do not enter the program space (classrooms), please wear a face mask at all times, and maintain a 6 foot distance from other families.

-While in camp, our staff will monitor children throughout the day for symptoms of any kind, including fever, cough, shortness of breath, diarrhea, nausea, and vomiting, abdominal pain, and unexplained rash.
+While in our program, staff will visually monitor children throughout the day for symptoms of any kind, including fever, cough, shortness of breath, diarrhea, nausea, and vomiting, abdominal pain, and unexplained rash.
 Children who appear ill or are exhibiting signs of illness will be separated from the larger group and isolated until able to leave the facility.
 Parents will be contacted immediately for pick-up.
 We will have a non-contact thermometer on site to check temperatures if a child is suspected of having a fever (temperature above 100°F).
 If any child or staff appears to have severe symptoms, we will call emergency services immediately.